UdayKiranPadhy/Prime-Or-Not/README.md

 How we check whether a number is Prime or not?

 Upto this level the problem of finding weather a given number is prime or not was just a whole problem or a huge part of a problem , but as the standards of competative programming increases it proposes a huge problem in the area of time complexity.
-I mean for example we want the sum of prime numbers upto 10000 suppose, then iterating from 1 to 10000 and checking each and every singlr number weather it is prime or not up to 10000, and even inside the prime we keep another For loop from 1 to some range so just imagine how much huge amount of calculations are being done , so it poses a problem .Same as you , I googled it out and spent some time in it , and found these.
+I mean for example we want the sum of prime numbers upto 10000 suppose, then iterating from 1 to 10000 and checking each and every single number weather it is prime or not up to 10000, and even inside the prime we keep another For loop from 1 to some range so just imagine how much huge amount of calculations are being done (for best understanding try it out in paper) , so it poses a problem .Same as you , I googled it out and spent some time in it ,asked many teachers and friends and found these.

 1)Naive solution.